Gilruth, Robert Rowe

 In 1972, Dr. Gilruth was appointed to the newly created position of Director of Key Personnel Development where he identified and helped to prepare the future leaders of NASA.

-After his retirement from NASA in 1973, Dr. Gilruth continued to serve for several years as a consultant to NASA and the United States space program.
+After he retired from NASA in 1973, Dr. Gilruth continued to serve for several years as a consultant to NASA and the United States space program.